Ethics Week

 This session walks through how to recognize ethical choices, and what to consider when deciding how you will move forward.

-• Ethical use of AI in the Job Application Process, Time: 12–1 p.m., Location: MSU Student Service Building (SSB), Suite 113 in the Presentation Suite
+• Register for Ethical use of AI in the Job Application Process, Time: 12–1 p.m., Location: MSU Student Service Building (SSB), Suite 113 in the Presentation Suite

 This session will examine the ethical use of artificial intelligence in the job application process, from writing resumes and cover letters to preparing professional materials.